limvi-licef/MATCH/README.md

 ### Components and functionalities of the project
 You can get an overview of the main components of this software in this article: https://ieeexplore.ieee.org/document/9974275.
-Since the publication of this article, behavior trees have added as an alternative to finite state machine.
+Since the publication of this article, behavior trees have been added as an alternative to finite state machine.
 If you need any information, please do not hesitate to contact me (see section below).

 ## Install and run